 So, this July it was our 1 year anniversary and Manny’s birthday so I decided to plan a trip away!
 The question was, where?!
-At first I thought I would find a pretty village in England where we could do some walking and eat lots of pub food but then I stumbled upon a deal online.
-The deal was to go to Krakow and visit Auschwitz, yes we know, not the most romantic thing but we both love history and I knew it was something Manny would appreciate.
-After doing some research I found that it would actually be much better to book everything myself.
+At first I thought I would find a pretty village in England where we could do some walking and eat lots of pub food but then I stumbled upon a deal online…The deal was to go to Krakow and visit Auschwitz, yes we know, not the most romantic thing but we both love history and I knew it was something Manny would appreciate.

 Before we left my mum said ‘be prepared for things to go wrong!’ but everything fell completely into place.
 I’d organised airport transfers both ways and everything was just so easy.
 The main thing I was worried about was the apartment not living up to the pictures but it was stunning and amazing value for money!

-I booked our tour of Auschwitz for the day before we flew home; I chose the morning tour as I thought it would be nice for us to have the evening to do a final bit of exploring.
+I booked our tour of Auschwitz for the day before we flew home and I chose the morning tour as I thought it would be nice for us to have the evening to do a final bit of exploring.
 We were picked up from right outside our apartment at 7am and taken by minibus to the camp.
 It was an hour journey and we were shown a haunting documentary on the way.
-It seemed very fitting that unlike the rest of our time in Poland that was very sunny, as we set off it started raining and this continued for the duration of our time visiting the camp.
+It seemed very fitting that unlike the rest of our time in Poland that was very sunny, as we set off it started raining and this continued for the duration of our time at the camp.

-It was actually very surreal being there, and seeing the brutal conditions that so many had lived in and where so many innocent people had died.
+It was actually very surreal being there, seeing the brutal conditions that so many had lived in and where so many innocent people had died.
 We had an English tour guide and although most of us already know a lot about Auschwitz and what happened, Manny and I both learnt a lot of things from the tour.

 If you are planning a trip and have any questions at all, get in touch!
 For more pictures you can also check out our Instagram @whenanniemetmanny x